connexta/ion-store/README.md

 * The integration tests require a Docker daemon.
 * To skip integration tests, add `-PskipITests`.

+##### Code Coverage
+Jacoco provides code coverage under `build/reports/jacoco`.
+Jacoco tasks are run as part of the test task.

 ## Running
 ### Configuring
 1. The service can be configured with an external configuration file that will be applied to the docker container during deployment.